Mouth with red lipstick and a tongue sticking out.

 What happens if you take extra acyclovir?
 Will that speed up your recovery?
 Probably not.
 Your body can only absorb so much of a medicine at a time.
 If you take extra acyclovir, a lot will pass straight through you and will not affect your cold sore.
 While acyclovir is safe, taking doses higher than the prescribed amount can lead to side effects like nausea or vomiting.

-As always, follow the recommendations of a doctor to see the best results of your treatment.
+As always, follow the recommendations of a medical provider to see the best results of your treatment.

 Preventing Cold Sores before they strike